 WisdomTree continues to listen closely to the advisor community and create new resources for advisors as well as all investors to provide the guidance they need to maneuver the daily market changes.

-The economic and market landscapes continue to evolve, and we expect some significant changes as we make our way through 2023.
-In our Economic and Market Outlook for 2023, we lay out some of the “known unknowns” we believe could significantly affect the investing landscape and dive into our thoughts covering:
+The economic and market landscapes continue to evolve, and we expect some significant changes as we make our way through the remainder of 2023.
+In our Mid-Year Economic and Market Outlook for 2023, we lay out some of the “known unknowns” we believe could significantly affect the investing landscape and dive into our thoughts covering:

 - Real assets and alternatives